 - Therefore, having left the elementary teaching of the Anointed, we should press on to perfect maturity, not again laying a foundation of repentance from dead works and faith in God,

-- of instruction on baptism, the laying on of hands, the resurrection of the dead, and the judgement of ages.
+- or instruction about baptisms, and the laying on of hands, and the resurrection of the dead, and the judgement of ages.

 - And we will do this if God allows.